oroinc/documentation/crm/admin_guide/user_management/user_management_users_view_page.rst

 You can filter cases by a variety of parameters.
 To open the case view page, click this case in the grid.

-For more information about cases management, see the `Create Case <../../user-guide/activities/activities-create-case>`__ guide.
+For more information about cases management, see the :ref:`Cases <user-guide-activities-cases>` guide.